Main Character List

 At that instant, Gilbert’s dead emotions are reborn.

-A specialized research vessel—the Potentate—is jettisoned to Europa’s surface to explore the ocean moon.
-In the meanwhile, astonishing and dangerous events take place, immersing the mission in a deadly crisis.
-At the critical point, it’s determined that the energy source deep in Europa’s planetary sea is inflicting the Galilei and the Potentate with a killing ebb and flow stream of energy.
+Meanwhile, astonishing and dangerous events take place, immersing the Galilei’s Europa mission in a deadly crisis.
+At the critical point, it’s determined that an energy source deep in Europa’s planetary sea is inflicting the Galilei with a killing ebb and flow stream of energy.

-With the fleet dying from the energy ebbs, there isn’t enough power left to save the Potentate and launch out of Jupiter’s mighty gravitational influence.
+In a desperate effort, the Galilei tries to escape the killing energy but discovers that there isn’t enough power left to launch out of Jupiter’s mighty gravitational influence.

-In the midst of the power ebbs and flows, at the brink between life and death, the evidence confronting the Galilei refutes scientific understanding of the conception of life and the finality of death… and immortality…
+Amid the power ebbs and flows, at the brink between life and death, the evidence confronting the Galilei refutes scientific understanding of the conception of life, and the probability of immortality.